 As one of the examples, think of how companies develop a new drug.
 It must undergo numerous tests and experiments before the product can hit the shelves — if it is approved.

-All things considered, the company needed an application that would:
+All things considered, the company needed medical lab software that would:

 The client already had an MVP and clients interested in a full-fledged product.
 At this point, there was a need for a complex commercial application that the company could offer to their partner laboratories.